streamlit/docs/content/library/advanced-features/configuration.md

 [client]

 # Whether to enable st.cache.
+This does not affect st.cache_data or
+# st.cache_resource.

 # Default: true
 caching = true